mtth/avsc/README.md

   order][sort-order], and [schema evolution][schema-evolution].
 + [Fast!](#performance) Typically twice as fast as JSON with much smaller encodings (varies per schema).
-+ No dependencies, `avsc` even runs in the browser!
++ No dependencies, `avsc` even runs in the browser.

 ## Performance